istio/istio.io/content/docs/tasks/policy-enforcement/control-headers/index.md

     }
     {{< /text >}}

-   Note the presence of `user-group` header with the value derived from the rule application of the adapter.
-The expression `x.output.value` in the rule evaluates to the populated `value` field returned by `keyval` adapter.
+   Note the presence of the `user-group` header with the value derived from the rule application of the adapter.
+The expression `x.output.value` in the rule evaluates to the populated `value` field returned by the `keyval` adapter.

 1. Modify the rule to rewrite the URI path to a different virtual service route if the check succeeds: